thatgeeman/ml-framework/README.md

 # ml-framework
 A machine learning framework to init a project (inspired from athakur).
-Clone this repo with an intended `project name`. and run in terminal `./setup` to initialise directories.
+Clone this repo with an intended `project name` and run in terminal `./setup` to initialise directories.
 Use option `-d` to remove git `HEAD` and reinitialise a new repository.

 # project name